 What Is Blog SEO?

-Blog SEO is the practice of writing and optimizing blog content, along with the site architecture, page speed, and hyperlinks.
-Optimizing these elements will accelerate the growth of your site and improve the user experience.
+Blog SEO is the practice of writing and optimizing blog content for a higher rank on search engines.
+This includes improving the site’s architecture, meta descriptions, page speed, and hyperlinks.
+Doing so will boost website performance, improve the user experience, and increase blog traffic.

-How to pick keywords that will bring you traffic:
+How to pick keywords that will generate traffic:

-1. Determine your website’s topic and mission.
-Think about what niche your website is in and what exactly you want to reach with your content.
+1. Determine your website’s niche and goals.
+Think about relevant topics for your blog and what you want to achieve with your content.

 2. Brainstorm and make a list of seed keywords in that niche.

 3. Use free keyword research tools to find more related keywords, and check metrics like search volume, keyword difficulty, and seasonality.